danchoi/herbalizer/README.md

 designers.
 And for some people ERB is easier on the eyes, with its undulating nestings.

-As far as I know, Prior to *herbalizer*, there was no reliable and robust tool to convert HAML to ERB.
+As far as I know, there is no other reliable and robust tool to convert HAML to ERB.
 To [quote](https://groups.google.com/d/msg/haml/rx6T5eLnPN0/Dr7ckyoLK5gJ)
 HAML maintainer Nathan Weizenbaum: